fungsi1984/rusty/README.md

 - 98,
     - had function from_vec for better input and output
     - 98-1, modified input for take null input
+- 427, even it didn't had rust input so we use c++
 - 652, want see some troublesome "Vec<Option<Rc<RefCell<TreeNode>>>>"
 - 731, nice way to use vector pair
+- 895, nice struct
 - 951,
     - 951-2, it had clean input vector without using Some()
 - 1028,